dylech30th/dylech30th/README.md

 #### 🤠 A brief introduction to myself:

-## I'm a extreme paranoia and highly efficient on finding ways to enrage and distrust myself, stay away from me for your own good, no offense and no kidding
+## I'm a extreme paranoia with sociopathic tendencies and highly efficient on finding ways to enrage and distrust myself, stay away from a piece of crap like me for your own good, no offense and no kidding

 🗺️ Location: China🇨🇳